twskj/GermanTrafficSignClassifier/writeup.md

 ### Test a Model on New Images

-Here are 5 out of 36 signs I found on the web:
+Here are 5 samples of 36 signs I found on the web that the classifier made wrong predictions:

 ![go straight sign](data/byoi/sign3.png)
 ![keep right](data/byoi/sign8.png)